apache/maven-apache-parent/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/org.apache/apache.svg?label=Maven%20Central)](https://search.maven.org/artifact/org.apache/apache)
 [![Jenkins Status](https://img.shields.io/jenkins/s/https/ci-maven.apache.org/job/Maven/job/maven-box/job/maven-apache-parent/job/master.svg)][build]

-You have found a bug or you have an idea for a cool new feature?
+Have you found a bug or have an idea for a cool new feature?
 Contributing code is a great way to give something back to the open source community.
 Before you dig right into the code, there are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of